 - Server Name: Please specify the SQL Server instance.
 Named instance that you use while accessing Database.

 - Path: You have to specify the Integration Service catalog path.
-If you haven’t created a catalog then please refer Create SSIS Catalog article to understand the steps.
+If you haven’t created a catalog, then please refer Create Catalog article to understand the steps.

 Here, we are selecting the named instance PRASAD.

 We are selecting the Deploying Projects Part 1 folder under the SSISDB catalog as the project path.
-You can also used New Folder.. button to create new folder under the SSISDB catalog.
+You can also use New Folder.. button to create a new folder under the catalog.

 Click Next button

-Let me open the SQL server Management Studio, and please navigate to Integration Services Catalog -> SSISDB -> Deploying Projects Part 1 -> projects under the Object explorer will show the newly deployed project.
+Let me open the Management Studio, and please navigate to Integration Services Catalog -> SSISDB -> Deploying Projects Part 1 -> projects under the Object explorer will show the newly deployed project.

-You can Execute the package by right clicking the Package, and select Execute.. option from the context menu
+You can Execute the package by right-clicking the Package and selecting Execute.. option from the context menu.

 It will display the following window.
-If you have any parameters then it will show them here, and you can also check the connection manager setting as well.
+If you have any parameters, it will show them here, and you can also check the connection manager setting.

-Click OK button because I want o see the performance report.
+Click the OK button because I want o see the performance report.

-As we successfully executed the package from SQL server, let me open the destination table to see the result.
+As we successfully executed the package from the server, let me open the destination table to see the result.